wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 ## Fixes
 [Equip and Movement Speed Fix - ESPless](https://www.nexusmods.com/newvegas/mods/71774) - Fixes animation speed not updating correctly while in-game for weapon drawing, weapon holstering, and running.

-[ExRB - Extended Roombounds](https://www.nexusmods.com/newvegas/mods/71501) - Adds/changes roombounds for some interior cells.
-Can provide better performance.
-- Note that this may cause crashes for some users.
-The exact cause of this remains under investigation.
-- May require patching for location overhauls.

-[Fallout 3 TTW Interior Optimization Project](https://www.nexusmods.com/newvegas/mods/85909) - Optimizes more than 200 interior cells with roombounds and occlusion planes to improve the performance in the Capital Wasteland.
-- May require patching for location overhauls.

 [Female Pipboy Aligned](https://www.nexusmods.com/newvegas/mods/85888) - No more tilted pipboy for female characters.

 [Freeside Neon Sign Fix](https://www.nexusmods.com/newvegas/mods/82647) - Fixes the flicker present on several Freeside neon signs.